potatoeggy/eifueo/docs/eng3uz.md

  - Blank verse: An non-rhyming verse with a regular rhythmic structure, most commonly iambic pentameter (10 syllables/line, unstressed-to-stressed pattern)
 	- e.g., *But, woe is me, you are so sick of late, / So far from cheer and from your former state.* (*Hamlet*, William Shakespeare)
  - Enjambment: A single thought in a line of poetry using two lines.
-	- e.g., *If I were a potato / The world would be a tomato.*
+	- e.g., *The world / is a tomato.*
- - Caesura: A pause, represented by two vertical lines ("||"), most commonly found in the middle of a line.
-Masculine caesurae follow stressed syllables while feminine caesurae follow ununstressed ones.
-They are also distinguished by their location in the line: Caesurae near the beginning, middle, or end of a line are referred to as initial, medial, and terminal caesurae, respectively.
+ - Caesura: A pause in a poem used to emphasise a phrase.
-	- e.g., *You're stupid! || But so am I.*
+	- e.g., *I, am intellectual, make no speling errors whatsoever.*
  - Form:
 	- Ballad: A poetic story set to music relying on simple language, commonly containing romance and tragedy.
 	- Concrete poem: A poem written, arranged, or "drawn" in a way that its visual appearance is most important in conveying meaning.